 1-15: The Non-Fighty Stuff[I tried to steer clear of the biggie spoiler here, but minor ones abound.
 If you haven't seen Fight Club yet, you really should before you read this article.
 I mean it's like one of the best all-time best movies on any critic's list--watch the damn thing already.]

-A toxic masculinity opus about white men being super pissed that they aren't actually entitled to EVERYthing from last generation's most hailed films as a useful parable for writers?
+A toxic masculinity opus about white men being super pissed that they aren't actually entitled to EVERY-thing from one of the last generation's most cult-classicy films as a useful parable for writers?
 Anything's possible.

 "Oh my god you think it's about toxic masculinity?
 You've totally missed the point of the whole movie!
 Watch it again, n00b.
 See that it is cleverly hidden satire...."